yupaulk/JOBS/README.md

 ## Quick tutorial
 ### Prepare bulk and single cell eQTLs summary statistics (effect size and s.e.).

-We have example input data [here](https://github.com/LidaWangPSU/JOBS/blob/main/example_data/).
-Data were subsetted from brain bulk and single cell eQTLs as an example to run the script.

 ### Input Data Format

 #### 1. Effect Size Matrix